-In this article, I'll show you how to extract a frame from a video, then save it as a JPEG image to your device.
+In this article, I'll show you how to take a picture from a video and save it as a JPEG image to your device.

 I’m going to be using a free online video editor called Kapwing to capture my screenshot.
 Kapwing is compatible with mobile devices, tablets, and computers, and gives you the editing functionality of a high-powered software.

 To capture a photo from a video, follow these four steps:

 Head over to Kapwing in your browser to upload your video.
 You can either click "Get Started," "Upload File,” or simply paste the URL link to the video you want a snapshot from.
 If you want to take a snapshot from a video you found online, all you have to do is copy the link.
 As you can see below, I copied a link to a video on our YouTube channel to use as my example for this article.

 Once you upload your video, you'll automatically be taken to Kapwing's video editing studio.

 Step 2: Take a picture from your video.

 Capturing a photo from a video is fairly simple in Kapwing.
 In fact, there are two ways you can get a picture out of a video:

 Using Kapwing's video converter tool while in the video editor allows you to create a GIF, MP4, MP3, or JPEG file from any video source.
 Today we’re only focusing on creating a JPEG.